SHINE ORTHO STUDIO

 Napoleon Ohio Braces

-This is not an emergency, but can be a little uncomfortable or embarrassing for the braces-wearing patient.
+This is NOT an emergency, but can be a little uncomfortable or embarrassing.
 It is easily fixed with a piece of dental floss.
 Try tying a small knot in the middle of the floss to help remove the food, or use an interproximal brush or toothpick to dislodge food caught between teeth and braces.

 Ohio Orthodontist

-It’s normal for a patient to have discomfort for a day or two after braces or retainers are adjusted.
-But it can make eating uncomfortable.
-However, discomfort is temporary.
-Encourage soft foods.
-Have the patient rinse the mouth with warm salt water.
+It’s normal for a patient to have discomfort for a day or two after braces or retainers are adjusted, but it can make eating uncomfortable.
+Please remember, discomfort is temporary.
+We encourage soft foods and rinsing with warm salt water.

 Braces in Napoleon Ohio